snijderlab/stitch/README.md

 There are some unit tests provided.
 These can be found in the 'tests' file.
 To run the unit tests run (from the root folder):

 ```
+dotnet test tests\small_tests
-dotnet test tests
+dotnet test tests\batchfiles
 ```

 # Examples

-The 'examples' folder contains some examples which can be run to see what the program is up to.
+The 'batchfiles' folder contains some examples which can be run to see what the program is up to.

-Examples 001 through 007 are simple generated reads and sequences.
-Example 008 is an example of real world data gotten with PEAKS.
-Example 009 is an example of a FASTA input file.
+- `Basic.txt`
+- `Monoclonal.txt`
+- `Polyclonal.txt`

 # Credits